ItsNickBarry/hardhat-abi-exporter/README.md

 # Hardhat ABI Exporter

-Export Solidity contract ABIs on compilation via Hardhat.
+Export Ethereum smart contract ABIs on compilation via Hardhat.

 Versions of this plugin prior to `2.0.0` were released as `buidler-abi-exporter`.